Eternal-Wanderer-Vegetable/Eternal-Wanderer-Vegetable/README.md

 - 📧 1694717255@qq.com
     - If you flip this email, I want 50%.
 (Kidding — who even reads these?
 No one's buying this. :D)
-    - **If you're an HR/Collaborator with interesting AI Agent projects, serious emails are highly welcomed!**
+    - **If you're an HR/Collaborator with interesting AI Agent/Python/Rust projects, serious emails are highly welcomed!**
 - 🔄 Last updated: Whenever I find a new free credit (or a will to live)